cityofaustin/vision-zero/atd-etl/README.md

 Also make sure the "shebang" is present at the very first line: `#!/usr/bin/env python` to avoid issues.
 See other files for examples.

-As of this first iteration, the documentation is not fully fleshed out.
+As of this 1st iteration, the documentation is not fully fleshed out.
 This is a living document that needs to be updated as new features are added and implemented.